rodrigopolo/cheatsheets/bash_misc.md

 Redirects:
 ```
-> file redirects stdout to file
+> redirects stdout to file
-1> file redirects stdout to file
+1> redirects stdout to file
-2> file redirects stderr to file
+2> redirects stderr to file
-&> file redirects stdout and stderr to file
+&> redirects stdout and stderr to file
 ```

 Run command in the background, discard stdout and stderr